 We aim to uphold the highest labor and environmental standards on the palm plantations in Indonesia that Cargill owns and operates in alignment with our NDPE policy.
 (See Cargill Supply Chain Footprint.)
 Cargill adopts an innovative and inclusive approach to managing plantations sustainably, including in the areas of human rights, labor issues and gender equality in our workforce.

-- Reduce greenhouse gas (GHG) emissions – We have implemented a GHG calculation tool compliant with RSPO, ISCC and ISPO standards at all our mills and their estate supply base.
-With this tool we expect to see a 5% improvement in GHG intensity by 2020 (from our 2015 baseline).
+- Reduce greenhouse gas (GHG) emissions – We use a GHG calculation tool compliant with RSPO, ISCC and ISPO standards to measure emissions at all our mills and their estate supply base.
+We expect to reduce GHG emissions in our operations by 10% by 2025 (from our 2017 baseline).
 Methane gas from our palm oil effluent water treatment plant makes up a large part of GHG emissions.
 To ensure the methane is destroyed before it escapes into the environment, Cargill’s Siriham mill at our Poliplant oil palm plantation in West Kalimantan captures and uses the methane as a source of fuel for our steam turbines to generate electricity for the facility and surrounding buildings.
 At our Manis Mata mill located within the PT Harapan Sawit Lestari oil palm plantation, methane is captured and flared (or burned) in a controlled process.
 We are now working toward equipping the rest of our mills with the ability to flare methane or harness the gas for power generation by 2025.

 - Operate with zero waste – Byproducts from our plantation operations are put to productive use in critical tasks.
 Electricity used by our crush mills and housing community are generated from steam turbines fueled by kernel shells and leftover fruit fiber, while empty fruit bunches and treated palm oil mill effluent are used as fertilizer.
 Recycling byproducts not only helps manage input costs, but also reduces Cargill’s carbon footprint.